-In March 2016, we adopted the Rights Plan.
-Pursuant to the Rights Plan, subject to limited exceptions, upon (i) a person or group obtaining ownership of 15% or more of our common shares or (ii) the commencement or announcement of an intention to make a tender offer or exchange offer, the consummation of which would result in the beneficial ownership by a person or group of 15% or more of our common shares, in each case, without the approval of our board of directors, each Right will entitle the holders, other than the Acquiring Person, to buy, at an exercise price of \$30.00, one one-thousandth of a share of our newly created series A junior participating preferred shares, or the Series A Preferred Shares.
+In March 2016, we adopted the Rights Agreement.
+Pursuant to the Rights Agreement, subject to limited exceptions, upon (i) a person or group obtaining ownership of 15% or more of our common shares or (ii) the commencement or announcement of an intention to make a tender offer or exchange offer, the consummation of which would result in the beneficial ownership by a person or group of 15% or more of our common shares, in each case, without the approval of our board of directors, each Right will entitle the holders, other than the Acquiring Person, to buy, at an exercise price of \$30.00, one one-thousandth of a share of our newly created series A junior participating preferred shares (the "Series A Preferred Shares").
 Holders are entitled to receive, in lieu of each one one-thousandths of a Series A Preferred Share, common shares having a market value at that time of twice the Right's exercise price.
 Our board of directors is entitled to redeem the Rights at \$0.001 per Right at any time before the Rights are exercisable.
-We refer to the person who acquired 15% or more of the outstanding common shares of the Company as the "Acquiring Person."
+We refer to the person who acquired 15% or more of the outstanding common shares of Sinovac Antigua as the "Acquiring Person."
+As described above, on March 5, 2018, Sinovac Antigua filed a lawsuit in the Court of Chancery of the State of Delaware seeking a determination whether the Shareholder Group had triggered the Rights Agreement by forming a group holding approximately 45% of Sinovac Antigua's outstanding shares, in excess of the plan's threshold of 15%, and acting in concert prior to the 2017 AGM.